oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/discover-env-details-api/discover-env-details-api.md

 ## Task 2: Clone and start a pluggable database (PDB) in the same database (CDB) using REST API

-1. From the Cloud Shell terminal, create the json file for the REST API request body that contains the local clone pluggable database details resource.
+1. From the Cloud Shell terminal, create the JSON file for the REST API request body that contains the local clone pluggable database details resource.

-   For this lab, the json file is pre-created and you can view the details of the local clone pluggable database details by reading the json file.
+   For this lab, the JSON file is pre-created; you can view the local clone pluggable database details by reading the JSON file.

     ```
       <copy>